frontpage.

 It'll be interesting to see how AI Agents approach things.
 My prediction is that more of our media is going to be controlled by our AI Agent's Algorithm instead of Google, Twitter, and Facebook's algorithm or some distant editors who decided what went on the front page of the newspaper.

-Ignoring the magic quadrant baloney and market growth predictions, Gartner and other analyst firms conduct some useful research based on large industry surveys.
+Ignoring the magic quadrant baloney and market growth predictions, Gartner and other analyst firms conduct some useful research based on large industry surveys on how companies and large organizations regard emerging technologies, or how they are planning to pilot or deploy new technology.
 This is especially true of in-house series conducted on a quarterly or annual basis, less so for vendor-funded research.

-For the in-house surveys, the data often pours cold water on whatever Big Trend is supposedly rising to the fore, or calls out important caveats that vendors would rather not address.
+The data may pour cold water on whatever Big Trend is supposedly rising to the fore, or call out important caveats that vendors would rather not address.

 large institutions dont buy into gartner because its accurate or even reasonably current.
 Gartner is part of a risk management strategy for shareholders. its a brand and reputation that you can shove in front of any problem you might encounter to insulate your companies reputation.